Power Continuity With Digitalization and Renewable Energy

 One of the main challenges for solar customers is their excess usage.
 During the day an average residential solar array produces more than the home needs.

 If the solar customer doesn’t have battery backup, excess power gets stored on the grid.
-This excesses energy is then put as a credit on the customer’s utility bill.
+This excess energy is then put as a credit on the customer’s utility bill.

 Currently, excess solar generation isn’t directed to these sources or stored for later, which is why the excess power on the grid is creating power outages.
 Smart grid technology, however, could curb this issue.